Hacking-Notes/Hacking-Notes/README.md

 ## Howdy! 🖖 I'm LXC, pleased to cyber-meet you!
 Welcome to the online lair of LXC (aka the Cyber Crusader)!
 I'm into cyber security, developing tools, and sharing ideas.
-I'm not famous yet, so don't expect a huge following.
-But if you're looking for a slightly paranoid, highly dedicated cyber security expert, join me on my never-ending quest for digital justice.
-Let's outsmart the bad guys together!
+I'm pretty sure I'm on the FBI's watchlist.
+So, if you're looking for a cyber security guru with a knack for staying off the grid, you've come to the right place.
+If you're looking for a slightly paranoid, highly dedicated cyber security enthusiasm, join me on my never-ending quest for digital justice.
+Let's outsmart the "bad guys" together!

 <p align = "center">
   <a href="https://discord.com">